Updated August 13, 2019.

-Here are 4 easy-to-follow steps that will help you identify your audience and effectively engage them.
+Here are four easy-to-follow steps that will help you identify your audience and effectively engage them.

 Step 1: Identify Your Audience

-You more than likely have a specific target audience in mind, the quintessential question is whether or not your website is currently attracting that target audience.
-And the way to answer that question is through your website’s analytics.
+You more than likely have a specific target audience in mind.
+Yet the quintessential question is whether or not your website is currently attracting that target audience.
+The way to answer that question is through your website’s analytics.
 Using a tool like Google Analytics, you can pinpoint exactly who’s visiting your site and how they’re getting there.

 Who Is Visiting Your Site?

 One way to get to know who is currently visiting your site—and how they compare to your target audience—is through demographic data, such as age and gender.

 For example, if your site is currently attracting women over 50 years old, but your target audience is women aged 35-50, you’ll want to understand why that is.
 Perhaps the content on your site is more relevant to a different audience.
 In Google Analytics you can pull this information directly from the Audience category.

 Geography is also important.
 You want to know where your current visitors live.
 Are most of them in the U.S. or international?
 If your target market is the U.S. and you’re seeing a significant portion of your web traffic coming from other countries, you’ll want to dig deeper to understand how those visitors are landing on your website and how you can update your content to attract domestics visitors.
 As with demographics, geographical data can be found under the Audience category in Google Analytics.